EndlessHallucination/Contact-Manager-App/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## TODO

+  Offline mode:
+ ○ All the app should function in offline mode
+ ○ If wechange records (CRUD) we want to be able to change all of this in the client in offline mode and all will be synced to the backend when there is connectivity

+    add image upload for contact
+    check ui for spinners, errors , fonts etc